nickobard/University/README.md

 ❗**Bold font with 📄👀** indicates available source code.❗

-Subjects from the Master's Degree are highlighted with Ⓜ️🤓.
+Subjects from the Master's Program are highlighted with Ⓜ️🤓.

 ### 1. Semester
 - [**📄👀 PA1 - Programming and Algorithmics 1**](1.Semester/PA1)